Subproject C04

 Previous Findings

-Considering the results from previous work, the investigations have been expanded to include phenomena inside the monolithic catalyst.
-For this purpose, a capillary technique for measuring locally resolved concentration profiles in the channels of the monolith was adapted to the existing flow test bench.
-The results showed the incomplete decomposition of the urea due to the entry of the intermediate product isocyanic acid into the monolith and its accelerated hydrolysis over the catalyst.
-Through detailed kinetic investigations, new mechanisms for the decomposition of urea were developed, which also take thermodynamic equilibria and the formation of eutectic mixtures as well as catalytic reactions into account.
-For the first time, the morphology of the resulting solid deposits was analyzed in detail and correlated with the conditions of the solid evolution.
-Furthermore, spatially and temporally resolved measurements for the adsorption and desorption of nitrogen monoxide on storage catalysts were carried out by means of planar laser-induced fluorescence spectroscopy.
-The method is used to record the transient reaction kinetics as well as mass transport limitations in transient, catalytic systems.
+The results showed the incomplete decomposition of the urea due to the entry of the intermediate product isocyanic acid into the catalyst and its accelerated hydrolysis over the catalyst [Eck 2022].
+Through detailed kinetic investigations, new mechanisms for the decomposition of urea were developed, which take thermodynamic equilibria, the formation of eutectic mixtures, and catalytic reactions into account [Tischer 2019, Kuntz 2021, Kuntz 2022].
+For the first time, the morphology of the resulting solid deposits was analyzed in detail and correlated with the conditions for solid formation [Schumacher 2023].

 Current Work